CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Manual

 Unlike many other bike computers, a USB-C charging cable and out-front mount are not included.
-It is questionable whether manufacturers will include them in the future due to the efforts to reduce waste and growing popularity of integrated cockpits, which are usually not rounded and have custom tube profiles.
+It is questionable whether manufacturers will include them in the future due to the efforts to reduce waste and the growing popularity of integrated cockpits, which are usually not rounded and have custom tube profiles.

 Then you pair the sensors*, and you are good to go.
 However, I always go through settings to learn more about the possibilities and adjust data fields.